Samuel-Dittmann/Samuel-Dittmann/ReadMe.md

 # 💫 About Me:
-Software Engineer | Love to with with Python, Azure Cloud and everything Microsoft
+Software Developer | Love to with with Python, Azure Cloud and everything Microsoft

 ## 🌐 Socials: